casper-network/ceps/text/0003-hash-indexed-object-store.md

 * An easy first take is to upload daily snapshots of the whole chain ourselves.
 This already considerably reduces the burden on the network when new nodes are joining.
 * Another approach is to allow any node to push objects to the CDN.
 This might require a plausibility check (i.e. show that the object is reachable from genesis) and thus specialized software.
-* Clients could also upload WASM blocks to a CDN beforehand, making the actual deploy really small.
+* Clients could also upload Wasm blocks to a CDN beforehand, making the actual deploy really small.

 Note that none of this is strictly required as all the CDN functionality is strictly optional with regards to the correct operation of the network.